lipeeeee/nvim/README.md

 - NvimTree H and L should open
 - Consider making signs library globally initialized to save a bit on processing power
 - make preferences have a larger colleciton of icons(git staged, unstaged, commited, etc)
+- refactor lualine.lua
-- refactor lualine.lua tables into their particular files or file in preferences/
+    - tables into their particular files or file in preferences/
+    - better code.. etc
 - Improve aesthetics of current config maybe check r/unixporn
     - colorscheme check tokyonight from folke
 - Add mapping for trouble to vertical split maybe not